emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 Emma to-do:
 - photos of September sample sheet, January sample sheets post re-measuring salinity
-- March 25th titration run outputs from titration computer
 - TA protocol updates
 - 50 mL falcon tube information on January and November files - add this into code
 - Enter salinity values and re-run all time points
 - Run March timepoint to run through for any missing samples
 - Ask Danielle and Lauren to look for missing bottles
-- photos of january and september sheets
+- Re-measure a subset of salinity values for bottles already done

 ### Closed Issues